DrDadolle/EmeraldEmpire-CK3-Mod/README.md

  	- Become Great Clan (Kingdom) as (Mantis ?)
 Minor Clan
 	- reclaim ancestral hiruma lands as Hiruma familly
 	- if emperor : get a doji bride
+	- if emperor : all siblings goes to "Otomo" once there is an heir + The revert decision
 - Special protection against conquest for un-aligned/minor/imperial lands => Casus belli way more costly + lose of prestige ?
 - Special Phoenix champion succession
 - Phoenix Council of 5 special government